 Spelling and grammatical errors are good for a little social media humor, but today I’m going to share with you a tool that can save us, as working professionals, from becoming the next find on Buzzfeed.

 I recommended this tool on my Resources page but wanted to explain in more detail why it’s such an important and useful to me as an independent music professional.

 Growing up, while I took all the AP English classes in high school, I never considered writing my strength.
 It’s gotten a little easier as I’ve gotten older, especially when writing on topics I’m passionate about, but I’m always trying to improve.

 At this point, I couldn’t do that without Grammarly, the world’s most accurate grammar checker – built by linguists and language lovers.

 We’re all familiar with Microsoft Word’s grammar and spell-checker.
 Imagine that but on steroids.
-Word’s spell-checker is a lightweight compared to this program.
+Word’s spell-checker is lightweight compared to this program.

 Best Friend Quality – Huh?

 There are a couple of women in my life who I would consider my closest friends.
 They don’t know each other, but they share two qualities.
 First, I feel like I could tell them ANYTHING and vice versa.
 Second, they’re able and willing to tell me what they REALLY THINK about me and vice versa.

 Bad outfit?
 Shirt doesn’t look so good on me?
 My one friend is not afraid to tell me it doesn’t work – but the kicker is that I’m relieved that she does!
 Many people would just get their feelings hurt, but to me, it shows that someone cares if they’re willing to tell me something that can make me more aware of myself or better and that I care enough about myself to take it with grace and welcome.